Home

 For many years, Maryland and other Chesapeake Bay areas have claimed to have the best crab cakes anywhere.
 The claim may be disputed by some today, but for a long time Maryland had two things working to support the claim - history and Blue crabs.

-Known for its sweet taste and hearty texture, the meat from the blue crab is excellent.
+Known for its sweet taste and hearty texture, the meat from the blue crab is very good.
 Dungeness crab is what I use most often for taste and because of its availability where I live.
 In the Florida area, Stone Crabs are often used.

 Throughout early American history, Maryland politicians have put their names to their official best crab cake recipe.
 (Anything for a vote - but the recipe had better be good!)